 Side Note: If you have a 4th grader, PLEASE be sure to sign up for Every Kid in a Park!

-This is program JUST FOR 4th GRADERS that allows for FREE admission to our national parks (for each 4th grader AND their family) for their entire 4th grade school year.
+This is a program JUST FOR 4th GRADERS that allows for FREE admission to our national parks (for each 4th grader AND their family) for their entire 4th grade school year.

 This program was introduced in 2015 so while my daughter was too old to take advantage, my son was able to get a pass when he was a 4th grader.

 It is SUPER easy to sign up!
-You can do it all online so get to it ASAP if you have an up and coming, or current 4th grader.
+You can do it all online so get to it ASAP if you have an up-and-coming, or current 4th grader.

 If you have very limited time in a national park, don’t let it stop you from inquiring about the Junior Ranger program and completing what you can!

 I have a child who is younger than five and one who is older than 13.
 Can they still participate?